Mission

 History

-The Panama Amphibian Rescue and Conservation Project has a 5,000 sq ft facility in Gamboa at the Smithsonian Tropical Research Institute and is currently constructing an additional 1,600 sq ft insect rearing facility.
+The Panama Amphibian Rescue and Conservation Project has a 5,000 sq ft facility in Gamboa at the Smithsonian Tropical Research Institute and a recently completed1,600 sq ft insect rearing facility.

-Our strategic plan is organized around the following 6 goals:
+Our new 2023-2028 strategic plan is organized around the following 3 goals: